google-deepmind/torch-distributions/doc/src/index.markdown

 * `mvn.rnd([N, D], [N, D], [D, D])` - stores and returns N samples in the N-by-D Tensor

 In the case of a diagonal covariance `cov`, you may also opt to pass a vector (not a matrix) containing only the diagonal elements.

+By defaut, the matrix `M` is the covariance matrix.
+However, it is possible to pass the upper-triangular Cholesky decomposition instead, by setting the field `cholesky = true` in the optional table `options`.

 ###Cauchy: cauchy